jacobpark1919/reboundingProject/README.md

 4.)
 CNN - 0.5866
 5.)
 Gaussian Naive Bayes - 0.8887

 Random Forest was the clear winner in terms of log loss.
-By taking a look at the table below, it was also the clear winner in terms of accuracy score and in terms of offensive rebound prediction
+By taking a look at the table below, it was also the clear winner in terms of accuracy score and in terms of offensive rebound prediction.

 #### Key Insights: